-Do you need to provide your employer with formal notification when you miss work because of a doctor appointment?
-Some companies required employees to present written documentation when they are absent from work, even when it’s not an extended absence.
+Do you need to provide your employer with a formal notification when you miss work because of a doctor's appointment?
+Some companies require employees to present written documentation when they are absent from work, even when it’s not an extended absence.

 In some cases, you may need to write a letter or an email documenting your absence, or get a note from your doctor.
-In others, verbal notice may be sufficient.
+In others, a verbal notice may be sufficient.
 What's required to document your appointment depends on company policy, and employers can legally request a doctor's note.

 Workplace Absence Policies